Code-Institute-Submissions/David-Harris-MP1/README.md

 ## Features

-This is my first ever official front-end development project, so I didn't want to go overboard on technical design.
+This is my first ever official front-end development project.
+I didn't want to go overboard on technical design.
 I am still very early in my learning process and am putting this project together to go from a blank canvas to a completed front-end static website accessible via GitHub Pages.

 List of planned and included features:
  - Four separate web pages all linked together via hyperlinks.